baohg2/Australia-Demographic-Dashboard/README.md

 ## 🗂️ Data Source

 The dataset is sourced from the **Australian Bureau of Statistics (ABS)**, containing estimated resident population figures broken down by country of birth, region, age group and gender.
-Data is recorded at five-year Census intervals — 1996, 2001, 2006, 2011 and 2016 — covering all Australian states and territories.
+Data is recorded at five-year Census intervals from 1996, 2001, 2006, 2011 to 2016, covering all Australian states and territories.
 To maintain analytical focus, the top 10 countries of birth (Australia and nine overseas nations spanning Asia, Europe and other regions) are selected for the country-level analysis in Dashboard 2 and Dashboard 3.

 | Item | Detail |
 |---|---|